 - 1. Prepare for placement interviews and present in a professional manner.
-Interview preparation includes review of the agency website and developing some questions to ask at interview.
-Professional presentation includes manner of dress and all forms of communication in scheduling and completing the interview. - 2.
+Interview preparation includes review of the agency website and developing questions to ask at interview.
+Professional presentation includes all forms of communication in scheduling and completing the interview. - 2.
 Participate with the agency field instructor in examining the educational competencies and practice behaviors and developing learning assignments for the field placement. - 3.
 Demonstrate the professional use of supervision by preparing for the weekly supervisory meeting, taking initiative to raise questions for discussion and demonstrating application of theory to practice. - 4.
 Demonstrate professional behavior at all agency meetings and functions and in all interactions with agency staff. - 5.
 Engage actively in the evaluation process by seeking ongoing feedback from the agency field instructor and participating in all formal evaluations. - 6.
-Use the NASW Code of Ethics as a guide in all placement activities. - 7.
+Use the NASW Code of Ethics and the college's Code of Professional Conduct as a guide in all placement activities. - 7.
 Treat all information about agency clients in a confidential matter. - 8.
 Abide by agency policies regarding practice activities, dress codes, working hours, inclement weather, and attendance.
-Some agencies may have policies and norms that prohibit piercings, visible tattoos and specific clothing or shoes. - 9.
-Maintain an accurate record of time on the field placement timesheet.
+Some agencies may have policies that prohibit piercings, visible tattoos and specific clothing or shoes.

-- 10. Report absences to the agency field instructor in advance when possible and make arrangements with the agency field instructor to make up any lost hours in a timely manner. - 11.
-Communicate with the agency field instructor regarding any concerns with the field experience and engage constructively in finding solutions.
+- 9. Maintain an accurate record of time on the field placement time-sheet. - 10.
+Report absences to the agency field instructor in advance when possible and make arrangements with the agency field instructor to make up any lost hours in a timely manner. - Communicate with the agency field instructor regarding any concerns with the field experience and engage constructively in finding solutions.
 If these concerns cannot be resolved with the agency field instructor, contact the field liaison to request consultation and assistance. - 12.
 Meet with the field liaison during each semester meeting to review progress and discuss any concerns or problems in the placement experience. - 13.
-Transport self to and from the field practice agency. - 14.
+Arrange for transportation to and from the field practice agency. - 14.
 Pay annual premium for professional liability insurance.
 Students are typically billed for their liability insurance by the bursar's office as a part of their semester fees.
 It must be paid before the field placement starting date. - 15.
 Complete the form, Student Evaluation of Field Practice, at the end of the placement. - 16.
 Submit all required forms according to the designated schedule. - 17.
-Read the field manual and abide by all field policies and procedures. - 18.
+Read and comply with requirements outlined in field course syllabi. - 18.
+Read the field manual and abide by all field policies and procedures. - 19.
 Read and abide by the College of Social Work Standards of Professional Conduct.

-3.10 Major Professor/Advisor
+3.10 Advisor

-Each entering student is assigned a major professor or advisor who is responsible for overseeing the student's progress.
-The Advisor/Major Professor helps the student plan a course of study and is available to the student if problems arise.
-The major professor or Advisor may be notified by the UT field coordinator when the student is doing less than satisfactory work in field.
-Students who experience problems in field practice may seek consultation from their Advisor/Major Professor in addition to their field liaison.
+Each entering student is assigned an advisor who helps the student plan a course of study and is available to the student if problems arise.
+The Advisor may be notified by the UT field coordinator when the student is doing less than satisfactory work in field.
+Students who experience problems in field practice may seek consultation from their Advisor in addition to their field liaison.
 It is usually appropriate for both to be aware of problems in the field, which may or may not be related to other difficulties the student is having while in the MSSW program.